I don't want to involve my steady partner in this because I don't want to break up. Do I need to tell (or have someone from HHSA notify) him or her?

 - MHSA Wellness Center Cinco de Mayo Event (05/05/2015)

+By referral only.
 Service triage appointments are offered at the Woodland or West Sacramento office and the LOCUS Tool is used to determine level of care needs.
 Eligible consumers may be assigned to a variety of services including participation in the Adult Wellness Center, following completion of a more in depth clinical assessment to review needs and determine medical necessity.

 To schedule a triage appointment, consumers may call the toll free ACCESS line at (888)965-6647 or walk into the clinic nearest to them.
 Consumers are asked to bring proof of residency, Medi-Cal card, and/or proof of income for sliding scale fees.